- Ph. D. Columbia University, New York, NY, 2005

 Dr. Sweet is Assistant Editor of the Nathaniel Hawthorne Review, a scholarly journal featuring articles, book reviews, and an annually updated bibliography related to the life and works of Nathaniel Hawthorne.

 “Renegade Religious: Performativity, Female Identity, and the Antebellum Convent-Escape Narrative.”
 Nineteenth-Century American Women Write Religion: Lived Theologies and Literature, Mary Wearn, ed.
-(Forthcoming with Ashgate Press April 2014, ISBN 978-1472410429).
+(Ashgate Press 2014, ISBN 978-1472410429).

 “A Woman with a Cross: The Transgressive, Transnational Nun and Anti-Catholic Fiction.”
 The Transnational Gothic: New Directions in Dark Romanticism, Monika Elbert and Bridget Marshall, eds.
 (Ashgate Press 2013, ISBN 978-1409447702).